"You're so hot from head to toe... but then there are those shoes"Jan 26, 2021

 We never proceed with a man who makes a dig or unkind remark towards us.
 It can be a toxic system known as “neg-ing” designed to try to intentionally put a woman off-balance (especially one he thinks might be out of his league a bit) with the zinger of negative remark gloved in a compliment.
 (You know this in its female “friendship” version as the back-handed compliment).
 It’s a tactic utilized by some player types to get the upper hand and make the woman feel insecure.
 You’ll recognize it by the yucky feeling it leaves in your stomach.
 (There is actually a book that teaches men this tactic.
 I just want you to be aware of the tactic in case you run into this behavior.)

-(Homework: Watch HBO’s Silicon Valley show, Season 2, Episode 1 entitled Sand Hill Shuffle for a playful look at what happens when the Pied Piper team attempts to use the dating concept of neg-ing in business negotiations… the neg-ing concept is widespread enough to be spoofed in a comedic series.
+(Homework: Watch HBO’s Silicon Valley show, Season 2, Episode 1 entitled Sand Hill Shuffle for a playful look at what happens when the Pied Piper team attempts to use the dating concept of "neg-ing" in context of business negotiations… the "neg-ing" concept is widespread enough to be spoofed in a comedic HBO series.
 Watching this episode will help you practice identifying it from the comfort of your couch).

 We want a man who makes us feel comfortable.